akshatamohanty/akshatamohanty.github.io/blog/_posts/2022-07-26-startup-engineer-0.md

 ... only to realize that the Docker experience is pretty questionable on Windows.
 1 / 2 devs on our team are Windows users.
 Not Docker-fans and voted against it, when asked.
 So much for Developer Experience!

-Takeway - know your user.
+Know your user.

-Anyway, we live to learn another day!
+And live to learn another day!